 Visuals are found on dashboards, in reports, and can be created on-the-fly using Power BI Q&A. When a designer creates a visual in a report, they can pin that visual to a dashboard.
 A visual on a dashboard is called a tile.
 This dashboard has eight tiles.

-We recommend first reading the overview topic Power BI basic concepts for consumers before reading this more-detailed content.
+We recommend first reading the overview topic Power BI basic concepts for business users before reading this more-detailed content.

 What can I do with visuals?

 But first, a word about Q&A. Q&A is Power BI's natural language search tool.
 You type a question using natural language and Q&A answers the question in the form of a visual.
-Q&A is a way consumers can create their own visuals on the fly.
+Q&A is a way business users can create their own visuals on the fly.
 However, the visuals you create with Q&A cannot be saved.
 But, if there's something specific you want to learn from the data, and the designer didn't include it in a report or on a dashboard, Q&A is a great option.
-To learn more about Q&A, see Q&A for consumers.
+To learn more about Q&A, see Q&A for business users.